 We try to make a practice of always at least communicating with two contacts at a client, not just one, so there’s some redundancy and more than one person is in the loop.
-Granted, with larger clients, we’re probably emailing six or more contacts in various roles, but for smaller companies, getting the other partner(s) involved can’t hurt either.
+Granted, with larger clients, we’re probably emailing six or more contacts in various roles, but getting the other partner(s) involved for smaller companies can’t hurt either.

 If you made it this far and you’re just looking for help on what the login URL might be for your website’s CMS, you can try one of these popular variations:

 By implementing these steps, organizations can facilitate a smoother onboarding process for new team members and ensure vital information and access are properly documented.
 In addition, effectively managing transitions enhances organizational efficiency and minimizes disruptions caused by staff turnover or board changes.